vohi/minicoin/minicoin/docs/provider-notes.md

 VirtualBox is the default choice for vagrant; it's free and cross platform, and good enough for most use cases.

-With VirtualBox, you will also need the
+When using VirtualBox, you will also need the
 [Oracle VM VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).

+Since it's the default, it's the easiest provider to get started, and it's also the one that minicoin is most actively tested with.

-It's main disadvantage is that spinning up machines is slow and requires a lot of disk space, since the entire basebox image is copied.
-VirtualBox doesn't support nested virtualization, hardware accelaration is not great, and there are no guest additions for macOS virtual machines (so clipboard sharing doesn't work).
+The main disadvantage with VirtualBox is that spinning up machines is slow and requires a lot of disk space, since the entire basebox image is copied.
+VirtualBox doesn't support nested virtualization, hardware acceleration is not great, and there are no guest additions for macOS virtual machines (so clipboard sharing doesn't work).

 ### VirtualBox specific provisioning